tarantool/doc/doc/reference/configuration/cfg_binary_logging_snapshots.rst

     Since version 2.6.3.
     The size of the queue (in bytes) used by a replica to submit new transactions to a write-ahead log (WAL).
-    This option helps limit the pace at which a replica submits transactions to the WAL.
+    This option helps limit the rate at which a replica submits transactions to the WAL.
-    Limiting the queue size might be useful when a replica is trying to sync with a master and reads new transactions at the pace higher than writing transactions to the WAL.
+    Limiting the queue size might be useful when a replica is trying to sync with a master and reads new transactions quicker than writing them to the WAL.

     | Type: number
     | Default: 16777216